Qualifications and Study Experience

-I started my career in law as a secretary in a small firm of solicitors based in Worcester.
-Although I enjoyed my introduction working for someone else, I soon wanted more and I began training as a Legal Executive by attending a local college once a week while continuing to work in the litigation department.
-I qualified as a Legal Executive in November 1997.
+Dawn started her career in law as a secretary in a small firm of solicitors based in Worcester.
+Although she enjoyed her introduction working for someone else, Dawn soon wanted more and began training as a Legal Executive by attending a local college once a week while continuing to work in the litigation department.
+Dawn qualified as a Legal Executive in November 1997.

-After moving to Waldrons in 2004, they encouraged me to continue with my studies and after attending Wolverhampton University part time, I qualified as a Solicitor in November 2009 in our Personal Injury Department.
+After moving to Waldrons in 2004, Dawn was encouraged to continue with her studies and after attending Wolverhampton University part time, Dawn qualified as a Solicitor in November 2009 in the Personal Injury Department.

-I changed specialisms at Waldrons and in September 2013, I started in our Private Client team and have never looked back.
-I enjoy helping to take the mystery and worry out of making a Will and looking for solutions for my Clients rather than explaining what they cannot do.
-I also help families to deal with the administration of the estates for their loved ones and I help people to make applications through the Court of Protection where a close family member is unable to make decisions for themselves.
-I work alongside other departments in the firm, such as the family, commercial and conveyancing departments and with other professionals such as financial advisers and accountants.
+In September 2013, Dawn changed specialisms and started in Waldrons Private Client team and she has never looked back.
+Dawn enjoys helping to take the mystery and worry out of making a Will and looking for solutions for her Clients rather than explaining what they cannot do.
+She also helps families deal with the administration of the estates for their loved ones and help people to make applications through the Court of Protection where a close family member is unable to make decisions for themselves.
+Dawn works alongside other departments in the firm, such as the family, commercial and conveyancing departments and with other professionals such as financial advisers and accountants.

-Essentially, I enjoy helping our clients to get their ducks in a row by planning for their futures and if they are unable to get into the office to do that, then home visits are always available to them.
+Essentially, Dawn enjoys helping our clients to get their ducks in a row by planning for their futures and if they are unable to get into the office to do that, then home visits are always available to them.

-Outside of work I enjoy long walks my dog with friends and family, socialising and watching both Wolverhampton Wanderers and Worcester Warriors (but not at the same time!).
-I have done a parachute jump for charity but broke my ankle not paying attention on landing!
-I would love to live by the sea but for now, by the River Severn is good enough for me.
+Outside of work Dawn enjoys long walks with her dog, friends and family, socialising and watching both Wolverhampton Wanderers and local rugby teams (but not at the same time!).
+Dawn has done a parachute jump for charity but broke her ankle by not paying attention on landing!
+Dawn would love to live by the sea but for now, by the River Severn is good enough for her.